adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

+NameGet is a handler function that retrieves the name of a container identified by a Container_id query parameter, along with its parent names if any.

 * ####  &emsp; Request

+HTTP Method: GET

+Path: /name

+Query Parameters:

+  1. Container_id (required): The ID of the container whose name should be retrieved.

 * ####  &emsp; Errors

+  1. 401 Unauthorized: If the Authorization header is missing or the token is invalid.
+  2. 406 Not Acceptable: If the Container_id query parameter is missing or invalid.
+  3. 404 Not Found: If the container with the specified ID and username is not found.
+  4. 500 Internal Server Error: If there is an error retrieving the container from the database.

 * ####  &emsp; Response

+The function will return the following json response:

+  1. Status Code: 200 OK
+  2. Body: The name of the container identified by Container_id, along with its parent names separated by a forward slash ("/").

 * ####  &emsp; Functionality

+The function first retrieves the token from the **Authorization** header and checks its validity.

+Then, it parses the **Container_id** query parameter and retrieves the container with the specified ID and username from the database.

+It retrieves the name of the container and its parent names, if any, by calling the GetParent function recursively up to a maximum of 10 iterations.

+Finally, it returns the name of the container and its parent names as a JSON response.

 ---------------------